 The Aquarium of the Bay is a medium-sized aquarium situated on the Embarcadero at Pier 39 with multiple exhibits featuring sea life from in and around the Bay area.
 This approach is fairly unique and it’s refreshing to see only creatures that actually live in the local water as opposed to another reef exhibit filled with clownfish and “dories”

 We are big Aquarium fans and have seen enough reef exhibits to last a lifetime (but we still keep going to them!) and we really appreciate the different approach the Aquarium of the bay takes.
-We do hear some people are disappointed and if you go expecting large sharks, colourful reef fish, and all the bells and whistles of a normal Aquarium you may come away disappointed.
+We do hear some people are disappointed and if you go expecting large sharks, colorful reef fish, and all the bells and whistles of a normal Aquarium you may come away disappointed.
 That is not to say it is not a spectacular attraction.
 The main tank is over 700,000 gallons of filtered bay water with two large acrylic viewing tunnels and has over 60,000 fish so it’s a big bold attraction it’s just a little different from what most people expect.

-The Bay Institute that runs the Aquarium also do a lot of great conservation work in the bay area which you will learn about on your visit and the entry fee goes to support these aims.
-While the Aquarium lack some BIG sharks there are still lots of sharks in the collection including the elusive seven-gilled sharks.
-The Aquarium also features Bat Rays, Skate, Moray Eels, Octopus, Schooling Anchovies and many of the species living in the bay area.
+The Bay Institute that runs the Aquarium also does a lot of great conservation work in the bay area which you will learn about on your visit and the entry fee goes to support these aims.
+While the Aquarium lacks some BIG sharks there are still lots of sharks in the collection including the elusive seven-gilled sharks.
+The Aquarium also features Bat Rays, Skate, Moray Eels, Octopus, Schooling Anchovies, and many of the species living in the bay area.
 There is also a River Otter enclosure with four very cute and playful otters.